tkhobbes/newbooksdb/README.md

 - Title (not null) - the title of the book.
 Must be unique in the DB (i. e. no book can exist twice)
 - Sort Title: Automatically generated from the title (lowercased and leading articles removed).
 Must also not be null
+- slug: The slug to use in the books URL
 - Original title: If the book was originally published in another language
 - Year: The publishing year of a book (integer)
 - Rating: An integer, used as an ENUM: not rated (0), hated (1), bad (2), ok (3), good (4), favourite (5)